collinmurch/macos-spaces/README.md

 After downloading, unzip and place application in /Applications.

 _Optional:_ Add as a login item for your user in System Preferences to open on startup.

 ***

+## Known Issues

+* When changing the order of desktop spaces, macos-spaces can take several minutes to recognize that a change in the order has taken place

+* Multi-monitor support may or may not work

+***